On a Generalization of Wasserstein Distance and the Beckmann Problem to Connection Graphs: Introduction and Related Work

 \section{Introduction and Related Work}

-Optimal transport involves defining and computing measures of discrepancy between probability distributions.
-These measures represent the cost of moving mass between distribution-modeled locations.
+Optimal transport involves defining and computing measures of discrepancy between probability distributions which, generically speaking, can be understood as modeling the cost of moving mass between distribution-modeled locations.
 Historically, optimal transport of probability measures started with the Monge formulation in 1781~\cite{monge1781memoire} and later evolved to include the Kantorovich relaxation~\cite{kantorovich1942translocation}.
-In recent times, the field of optimal transport has attracted considerable attention from computational researchers~\cite{PC-19} for its wide variety of applications; including transportation network design~\cite{lonardi2022multicommodity}, community detection~\cite{cloninger2019people, leite2022community}, supervised and unsupervised learning on point cloud valued data \cite{moosmuller2023linear, khurana2023supervised, cloninger2023linearized}, and image processing and computer vision \cite{papadakis2015optimal,bonneel2023survey} to name a few.
+In recent times, the field of optimal transport has attracted considerable attention from computational researchers~\cite{PC-19} for its wide variety of applications; including transportation network design~\cite{lonardi2022multicommodity}, community detection~\cite{cloninger2019people, leite2022community}, supervised and unsupervised learning on point cloud valued data~\cite{moosmuller2023linear, khurana2023supervised, cloninger2023linearized}, and image processing and computer vision~\cite{papadakis2015optimal,bonneel2023survey} to name a few.

-The subfield of discrete optimal transport~\cite{solomon2018optimal, ferradans2014regularized} pertains to the class of problems that involve discrete probability measures or transport between measures defined on discrete spaces.
-These problems have garnered particular interest due to their prevalence in the implementation of the various optimal transport problems and applications.
-The Beckmann problem, named for its resemblance to continuous transportation models considered by Beckmann \cite{beckmann1952continuous}, is the prevalent model for\old{focusing on} optimal transport between densities on graphs~\cite{PC-19}\old{,} and leverages insights from geometric and dynamic optimal transport frameworks~\cite{S-15}.
-In turn, without directly dealing with the shortest path distances between all node pairs, the aforementioned approach capitalizes on the often sparse edge structure of a graph to enhance the scalability and manage the complexity of calculating the Wasserstein distance, i.e., the cost of optimal transport, as explained in~\cite{solomon2018optimal}.
+The subfield of discrete optimal transport~\cite{solomon2018optimal, ferradans2014regularized} pertains to the class of problems that involve either discrete probability measures or transportation between measures defined on discrete spaces.
+These problems have attracted interest due to, among other reasons, their prevalence in the implementations of various optimal transport problems on continuous spaces and their applications.
+The Beckmann problem, named for its resemblance to continuous transportation models originally considered by Beckmann~\cite{beckmann1952continuous}, is a well-known model for optimal transport between densities on graphs~\cite{PC-19} and leverages insights from geometric and dynamic optimal transport frameworks~\cite{S-15}.
+This approach avoids computing the shortest path distances between all node pairs and capitalizes on the often sparse edge structure of a graph to improve the scalability of computing Wasserstein distance, i.e., the cost of optimal transport (see~\cite{solomon2018optimal}).